-2009 Work Activities:
+2012 Work Activities:

-1. Staff will complete preliminary work on Request for Proposals and other necessary documentation.

-- 2. Request for Proposals will be distributed, consultant selection procedures will be followed, and, contracts will be prepared and executed.
+- 1. Staff will complete preliminary work on Request for Proposals and other necessary documentation. - 2.
+Request for Proposals will be distributed, consultant selection procedures will be followed, and contracts will be prepared and executed.
 Staff will be responsible for contract preparation, contract execution, and project management. - 3.
 Staff will request approval from the Metropolitan Planning Organization committees the implementation of special studies as identified in the Unified Planning Work Program.
 Work under this task may include coordination of meetings, budget preparation, and special analysis. - 4.
 Staff will conduct transportation-related comprehensive planning, to include land use and major street plans within the Rapid City Metropolitan Planning Organization's planning study area. - 5.
 Staff will undertake required activities necessary to administer, manage and complete the following projects and studies to the extent of available funding: - a.
-Complete a corridor study to develop and evaluate alternative route alignments for the extension of Sheridan Lake Road from Jackson Boulevard to Deadwood Avenue. - b.
-Complete a corridor analysis of Mount Rushmore Road that would develop: Forecast traffic volumes for the corridor, recommendations for addressing any identified traffic safety issues, recommendations for enhancing pedestrian and non-motorized facilities and alternatives for streetscape improvements. - c.
-Complete the review and approval process for the Sheridan Lake Neighborhood Area Future Land Use Plan. - d.
-Support corridor analysis of Meade County 150th Street Extension between 224th Street and I-90; including alternative route evaluation, turning movement and traffic volume counts, and land use planning. - e.
-Support corridor analysis of Hwy.
-14/16 to determine if traffic counts warrant the installation of traffic signs, signage changes or alternate routes, including turning movements and traffic counts. - f.
-Support a Wayfinding Sign Plan for Rapid City including highway signage, gateways, vehicular directionals, pedestrian directionals, trail blazers, street signs, information centers, streetscape banners, public parking identities and directionals, etc. - g.
-Conduct a corridor and access assessment including development of alternatives for the Deadwood Avenue to Haines Avenue area located north of I-90.
+Conduct an interchange options study for the I-90 Exit 59 (LaCrosse Street) interchange and develop an access management plan for the LaCrosse Street corridor.
+The access management plan would forecast traffic volumes for the corridor, provide recommendations for addressing any identified traffic safety issues and provide recommendations for enhancing pedestrian and non-motorized facilities and alternatives for streetscape improvements. - b.
+Collect data needed to conduct transportation planning tasks identified in the Unified Planning Work Program. - c.
+Add the future land use and socio-economic data to the Geographic Information Systems geodatabase for the Northeast, Elk Vale Road, North Rapid, US Highway 16, South Robbinsdale, Downtown/Skyline Drive and Airport Neighborhood Areas. - d.
+Complete the review and approval process for the Piedmont Valley, Ellsworth, and Black Hawk Neighborhood Area Future Land Use Plans.